Appalachian Outreach, Jefferson City, Tennessee

 Serving Grainger, Cocke, Jefferson and Hamblen counties, Tennessee – Appalachian Outreach strives to provide a holistic community approach to service.
 Whether it is firewood for families who cannot afford to pay their heating bills, new roofs for dilapidated homes to protect them from the harsh weather conditions of the Appalachian region, or for emergency assistance for the area’s homeless population, Appalachian Outreach is there to help.

-Americans Helping Americans® provides support for its tutoring program after school for children living at the Samaritan House Family Shelter as well as its “Kid’s Club,” an-8-week program in June and July for children ages 5-12 which offers Bible study sessions, a daily snack time and outdoor activities.
+Americans Helping Americans® provides support for children’s after-school tutoring program for children living at the Samaritan House Family Shelter as well as their “Kid’s Club.”
+The Kid’s Club is an an-8-week program in June and July for children ages 5-12 which offers Bible study sessions, a daily snack time, and outdoor activities.

 In addition, Americans Helping Americans® assists Appalachian Outreach in the operation of the family shelter for homeless single women and families, as well as supplies many with grants to pay their rent and utility deposits when they are ready to move out and live a life of self-sufficiency in their own home.
 The shelter also offers programs in household budgeting, including how to set aside a portion of their paycheck into a savings account.
 And at the start of every school year, children living at the shelter receive a backpack filled with school supplies – a big financial relief for their parents that saves students from the embarrassment of showing up for their first day of class empty-handed.

 Big Creek People in Action, War, West Virginia